zerohourcash/zerohourcash/README.md

 * Compatibility with the Bitcoin Core set of RPC commands and APIs
 * Full SegWit capability with p2sh-segwit (legacy) and bech32 (native) addresses

-This is a quick start script for compiling ZHCASH on Ubuntu 20
+This is a quick start script for compiling ZHCASH on Ubuntu 20.04 On UBUNTU newer than 20.04, compilation is only possible without qt

     sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils git cmake libboost-all-dev libgmp3-dev sudo apt-get update